AmrDhaliwal/google-keep-clone/README.md

 # google-keep-clone
-A clone of google keep using React for the front-end and Nodejs and Express for the back-end.
+A clone of google keep using React for the front-end and a serverless back-end with MongoDB Realm.